CZ-NIC/knot-resolver/daemon/README.rst

    If you provide the same secret to multiple instances, they will be able to resume each other's sessions *without* any further communication between them.
+   This synchronization works only among instances having the same endianess and time_t structure and size (`sizeof(time_t)`).

-   For good security, the secret must have enough entropy to be hard to guess, and it should still be occasionally rotated manually (and securely forgotten), to reduce the scope of privacy leak in case the `secret leaks eventually <https://en.wikipedia.org/wiki/Forward_secrecy>`_.
+   **For good security** the secret must have enough entropy to be hard to guess, and it should still be occasionally rotated manually and securely forgotten, to reduce the scope of privacy leak in case the `secret leaks eventually <https://en.wikipedia.org/wiki/Forward_secrecy>`_.

-   .. warning:: setting the secret is probably too risky with TLS <= 1.2.
+   .. warning:: **Setting the secret is probably too risky with TLS <= 1.2**.
-      At this moment no gnutls stable release even supports TLS 1.3.
+      At this moment no GnuTLS stable release even supports TLS 1.3.
       Therefore setting the secrets should be considered experimental for now.

 .. function:: net.tls_sticket_secret_file([string with path to a file containing pre-shared secret])